ben256/hypermps-derivatives-pricing/experiments/neural_networks/README.md

 Neural MPS Module – User Guide
 ================================

+*GPT5 generated but all seems correct and pretty useful from reading it!*

 Focus: (1) Model architecture, (2) Dataset creation system, (3) Semi‑supervised training process.

 Audience: You can code, but you may be new to ML / tensor networks.
 This document is intentionally explicit about data shapes and flow.